zanebliss/zanebliss.github.io/index.md

 # Hello from Nashville 👋

-I creating tech solutions that drive business success.
-I'm a Full Stack Software Engineer with a passion for system architecture, coding best practices, and empowering others.
+My name is Zane.
+I'm a full stack software engineer based in Nashville, TN.
+I'm passionate about creating technology solutions that drive business success.
+I get excited about system architecture, leaning into best practices and language paradigms, and finding ways to empower and encourage growth in those around me.

 **Tech**: Ruby, Ruby on Rails, Rspec, Javascript, React, Jest, HTML/CSS, AWS